 In contrast, leases are a “pure” form of financing and require a fixed rental payment, regardless of how much energy the system produces.

 Leasing is one of several commercial solar financing options.
-Weigh the pros and cons of solar leases carefully against your organization’s needs and priorities before deciding if it’s right for you.
+Weigh the pros and cons of solar leases carefully against your organization’s needs and priorities before deciding whether leasing is right for you.
 Then evaluate several lease options to ensure you find one that best suits your business for years to come.